Sliswap/sliswap.github.io/docs/dex-contract-guides/liquidity_pool.md

 # Liquidity Pool

 The Liquidity Pool contract is a core component of Sliswap that manages token pairs, liquidity provision, and swap operations.
-It implements a constant product formula (x * y = k) with virtual liquidity support.
+It implements an adaptive invariant `(s x + y - c) x y = k` with dynamic parameters `s` and `c`.

 ## Overview